-Combo Postage has 5 accessibility features for Visual which deal with how you can adjust the visuals to suit your needs, and offer additional information if you can't hear the game.
+We've documented 4 accessibility features for Visual in Combo Postage which deal with how you can adjust the visuals to suit your needs, and offer additional information if you can't hear the game.

 If you want to play Combo Postage, but it doesn't offer the Visual accessibility features you require, these similar games extend the Visual accessibility:

-Combo Postage has no accessibility features for Audio which deal with how you can adjust the audio of the game and whether audio cues compensate for aspects of the game that are hard to see.
-The following games are similar to Combo Postage, but offer accessibility features for Audio:
+We haven’t documented any accessibility features for Audio in Combo Postage which deal with how you can adjust the audio of the game and whether audio cues compensate for aspects of the game that are hard to see.
+The following games are similar to Combo Postage, and offer accessibility features for Audio: